 The Allies could afford to succeed by a mere whisker on the Normandy beaches.
 Indeed, the planned American and British timetable for operations commencing June 7 proved wildly optimistic.
 But they did succeed, rather handily most places, as it turned out, and that was enough.

-But any failure would have been only catastrophic.
+But any failure could have been only catastrophic.
 As in all major military operations, logistics was the central issue.
-The moon and tide conditions were acceptable on days in May, June and July; in fact, May 19 was seriously discussed as the invasion date for some time.
+The moon and tide conditions were acceptable on only some days in May, June and July; in fact, May 19 was seriously discussed as the invasion date for some time.
 But the Allies' supreme commander, Gen. Dwight D. Eisenhower, postponed the invasion to June 5 because doing so would yield him an additional 100 landing craft, mostly LSTs, used to land tracked and wheeled vehicles directly onto the beach.
 (Bad weather caused the invasion to be postponed again until June 6.)

 A little-known fact is that America was continually shuttling landing craft, both for vehicles and personnel, back and forth from Europe to the Pacific.
 The availability of landing craft was almost always the key point in setting landing dates for both areas.

-A German victory at Normandy would probably have destroyed stocks of American landing craft by two or three years production, maybe more.
+A German victory at Normandy would probably have destroyed stocks of American landing craft by two or three years production.
 Not only could there not possibly been another landing even attempted in Europe for a very long time, Pacific operations would have been dramatically slowed.
 America was set to take the Philippines back from the Japanese beginning in October 1944.
 The invasions of Iwo Jima and Okinawa, both in the first half of 1945, were to follow.
 Significant loss of landing craft at Normandy would have thrown that timetable badly off.

 Allied failure on the French coast would have meant enormous American and British casualties.
 Both the 82d and 101st Airborne Divisions would have been entirely destroyed because they could not have been relieved, having dropped inland.
 All their soldiers would have been killed or captured.
 The loss of life that defeat on the beaches would have entailed would have degraded the Allies' capability to try again soon almost as much as the loss of landing craft.